stevens-armlab/teleop_python_utils/README.md

     ```
     rosbag_file_name = 2023-06-29-13-18-02
     ```
-2. The scaling factor for teleoperation:
+2. The enabling button of interest:
     ```
+    enable_button = button2
+    ```
+3. The scaling factor for teleoperation:
+    ```
     scaling_factor = 1
     ```
-3. Set the rotations between viewer and hardware :
+4. Set the rotations between viewer and hardware :
     ```
     haptic_R_viewer = [
         [1,0,0],